TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 9/Psalms 9.15.md

 ---

-The nations are sunk down in the pit that they made: In the net which they hid is their own foot taken.
+The nations have sunk down in the pit that they made.
+In the net which they hid, their own foot is taken.